 CloudBees has clearly made some inroads in DevOps shops with its approach.
 In February 2018, the privately held company disclosed strong growth for 2017: a 60% increase in overall revenues, 77% higher subscription revenues and a 67% increase in staffing, although it did not specify the raw numbers behind those percentages.
 But while open source Jenkins is among the most popular DevOps tools, CloudBees' "master of masters" approach to high availability for the tool doesn't appeal to everybody.

 "I didn't really like that design," said Richard Fong, software engineering manager at Mitchell International, an auto insurance software company in San Diego.
-He previously helped manage one of the first and largest production Jenkins environments at Yahoo in 2013.* "They should've put more effort into making the master clusterable so it can horizontally scale, instead of scaling it by spinning up different clusters for different teams."
+He previously helped manage one of the and largest production Jenkins environments at Yahoo in 2013.* "They should've put more effort into making the master clusterable so it can horizontally scale, instead scaling it by spinning up different clusters for different teams."

-Fong evaluated older versions of CloudBees Jenkins Solutions -- the umbrella term for all versions of CloudBees' Jenkins software, which have been renamed several times in recent years -- but decided to stick with the open source version, rather than pay for CloudBees' software.
+Fong evaluated older versions CloudBees Jenkins Solutions -- the umbrella term for all versions CloudBees' Jenkins software, which have been renamed several times in recent years -- but decided to stick with the open source version, rather than pay for CloudBees' software.

 CloudBees will ambitiously update its architecture when it integrates CloudBees Jenkins Enterprise with the Kubernetes container orchestration platform, as the company revealed this month.
 This integration will help CloudBees move away from the "master of masters" approach to scalability and high availability upon which CloudBees Jenkins Enterprise previously relied, and it will lead to a more sophisticated distributed system design for masters in future versions of CloudBees Jenkins Enterprise.